 The male partner may bring a fresh semen sample from home if the time to the office is less than 45 minutes or alternatively, the patient can collect in the office collection room.
 Male partners are also asked to not wear cologne as the rooms used are close to the IVF tissue culture laboratory.

 After Egg Retrieval:

 Patients will receive detailed instructions and handouts regarding post retrieval instructions.
 The day after the retrieval patients receive a phone call about the fertilization results.
 Dr. Pabon will have made decisions regarding the embryo transfer day (day 2, 3 or 5) depending on all the details of the case.
-Patients who are doing PGD will usually receive the “normal” embryo on day 6 of culture.
-Patients doing an “all freeze” protocol or those that have a high risk of ovarian hyperstimulation require freezing of embryos.
-In that case the transfer will usually be the next month if there is a normal embryo.
+Patients who are doing PGS or PGD require an “all freeze” protocol.
+The embryo transfer will usually be the next month if there is a normal embryo.

 The Embryo Transfer:

 Most embryo transfers require a medium to full bladder.
 Note that Dr. Pabon will not do a transfer if the patient is uncomfortable.
 Feel free to partially empty your bladder if you feel too full.
 Patients will have been instructed on bladder training exercises leading up to the IVF.
 That is, empty the full bladder for 20 seconds and then stop.
 Then empty the rest 10 minutes later.
 This exercise will prepare patients for the requirements of the embryo transfer.